6 questions to ask your doctor about rheumatoid arthritis

 2. Do I need to see a specialist?

-If your primary doctor suspects RA, he or she is likely to refer you to a rheumatologist for evaluation and treatment.
+If your primary HCP suspects RA, they are likely to refer you to a rheumatologist for evaluation and treatment.
 If you have RA, you should have frequent follow-up visits with your rheumatologist.
 Other providers you may see for RA treatment include pain management specialists, occupational and physical therapists, orthopedic surgeons, and psychologists or social workers.

 3. Is there a cure for rheumatoid arthritis?